sanithps98/Python-for-Finance/Stock Analysis Using Candle Charts/README.md

 ![](Image5.png)

 Of course, the more you zoom in, the more you will be able to see the individual candlesticks.
 This is a great way to visualize four different values in a single chart.

+We can also create Candlestick chart using Plotly.
+To create Candlestick Chart Visualisation for Stock Analysis using Plotly refer the article - [**Candlestick Chart with Python and Plotly**](https://towardsdatascience.com/python-stock-analysis-candlestick-chart-with-python-and-plotly-e619143642bb)